top of page

 * Denotes equal contribution to first authorship

-Roberson, J. W., Tost, L. P., & Frey, E. L. Divergent pathways to psychological entitlement
+Roberson, J. W., Tost, L. P., & Frey, E. L. Divergent pathways to high entitlement lead to divergent reactions and expectations.

-Roberson, J. W., Frey, E. L., Tost, L. P., & Vincent, L. Perceptions of intergenerational tensions and disparate expectations in multigenerational workforces
+Roberson, J. W., Frey, E. L., Tost, L. P., & Vincent, L. Collaborator or individual contributor?
+Perceptions of intergenerational tensions and workplace expectations in multigenerational workforces.

-Roberson, J. W., Frey, E. L., & Tost, L. P. The effect of political ideology and generational differences on employee attitudes about corporate sociopolitical activism (CSA)
+Roberson, J. W., Frey, E. L., & Tost, L. P. Employee political ideology, generational cohort, and expectations regarding corporate sociopolitical activism.

 IMG_6828.JPG